Herons of Texas

 7. Snowy Egret

 Snowy Egret (Egretta thula) is another enchanting heron species that can be spotted in the coastal regions of Texas.
 This smaller egret, adorned with elegant white plumage and vibrant yellow feet, is often seen wading in shallow water.
-It uses its slender beak to snatch fish and small invertebrates with expert precision.
+Its slender beak snatches fish and small invertebrates with expert precision.

 Both the Great Egret and Snowy Egret play vital roles in the coastal ecosystem of Texas.
 Their presence indicates the health of the wetlands, as they rely on these habitats for nesting, foraging, and raising their young.
 By maintaining the ecological balance, they contribute to the overall well-being of the coastal regions they call home.